Food Safety Program

 How to Obtain a Northern Virginia CFM Card

-RECOMMENDATION: Take a preparation course.
+- RECOMMENDATION: Take a preparation course.
 This is NOT a requirement to obtain a CFM or LCFM card, but is highly recommended.
-Often, an accredited exam is offered upon completion of a preparation course, so contact any one of the vendors below for details
+Often, an accredited exam is offered upon completion of a preparation course, so contact any one of the vendors below for details.

-.
+- Take and pass one of the three exams accredited by the Conference for Food Protection.
+The three accredited exams are listed below.
 Although ORS Interactive, Inc. proctors one of these exams, it is not required that you take the exam at their location.
 Many companies proctor exams; you only need to verify that the food safety exam you are taking is one of the three accepted.

-Bring proof of passing your accredited exam, the card-processing fee, and any other necessary documentation to ORS Interactive, Inc. ORS will take your picture and issue you a card.
+- Bring proof of passing your accredited exam, the card-processing fee, and any other necessary documentation to ORS Interactive, Inc. ORS will take your picture and issue you a card.
 ORS Interactive Inc. is the only vendor approved to issue a Northern Virginia CFM and LCFM card.
-See ORS’ contact information below
+See ORS’ contact information below.

 Section Heading / Back to Top